Amarilu84/afdw/README.md

 because Key / IV are supplied directly.
 Result is high-entropy bytes from absolute beginning to end of drive for plausible deniability (pure random-looking fill from uninitialized drive).

 If formatting with file system, it mimics factory settings (random Serial / UUID / Label).
 Leaves no trace of wipe.
+It also writes the appropriate
+"cylinders" (clusters) based on size of disk (< 8 GiB → 16 KiB / 8–32 GiB → 32 KiB / 32–128 GiB → 64 KiB / ≥ 128 GiB → 128 KiB)
+as would a legitimate "factory setting".

 Attempts to utilize Discard/TRIM if supported by device controller, otherwise does a 1-pass zero fill, then optional file system.